Portmagee: Places of interest

 The village serves as a departure point for tourists travelling to visit 'Skellig Michael', an island off the coast featuring a 6th-century monastic settlement.
 Skellig Michael (from Sceilig Mhichíl in the Irish language, meaning Michael's rock), also known as Great Skellig, is a steep rocky island in the Atlantic Ocean about 9 mi from the coast of County Kerry.
 It is the larger of the two Skellig Islands.
-Probably founded in the 7th century, for 600 years, the island was a centre of monastic life for Irish Christian monks.
-The Gaelic monastery, which is situated almost at the summit of the 230-metre-high rock became a UNESCO World Heritage Site in 1996.
+Probably founded in the 7th century, the island remained a centre of monastic life for Irish Christian monks for 600 years.
+The Gaelic monastery, which is situated almost at the summit of the 230-metre-high rock, became a UNESCO World Heritage Site in 1996.
 It is one of Europe's better-known but least accessible monastic sites.
-Since the extreme remoteness of Skellig Michael has, until recently, discouraged visitors, the site is exceptionally well preserved.
+Since the extreme remoteness of Skellig Michael has, until recently, discouraged visitors, the site remains exceptionally well-preserved.
 The very spartan conditions inside the monastery illustrate the ascetic lifestyle practiced by early Irish Christians.
 The monks lived in stone 'beehive' huts (clochans), perched above nearly vertical cliff walls.

 Another monastery, Illaunloughan, is located in the Portmagee Channel north of the town.

 South of the town are the popular Kerry Cliffs.

 Traditions

 The "Old Year" celebrations originated in 1727 when a ship's crew arrived in Portmagee from Nantes during a heavy winter storm three days after Christmas.
 Some days later, the locals heard a deafening screech emanating from the end of the pier.
 The locals tentatively gathered to watch, assuming it to be a Banshee, but discovered the crew of the French ship carrying torches on a procession through the village.
 An old, ragged man was at the centre, wobbling up the street.
 He fell three times, mirroring Christ's walk at Calvary, and was helped by members of the procession.

 At exactly midnight, a shot rang out, and the old man fell for the final time.
-Silence fell until a newly dressed man clad in white and a top hat leapt out of the darkness and the music started up playing livelier.
+Silence fell until a newly dressed man clad in white and a top hat leapt out of the darkness, and the music started up playing livelier.
 The procession began once again as the new man shook hands and gave kisses to the locals.
 He then gave a speech explaining that the old man represented the year just gone by and the new man symbolised all that was new as the year began.

-The tradition has been commemorated every year since in the village on New Year's Eve.
+The tradition has been commemorated every year in the village on New Year's Eve.